jeremyolu/Inspector/README.md

 # Implementation

 The terminal app has been implemented in a way that is simple and easy to use.
-A list of predifined social network links are used to search for accounts based on a username.
+A list of predefined social network links are used to search for accounts based on a username.
 In order to determine for sure if a account exists with that username, a GET request is made to the various social network links.
 If a 200 status code is returned then the account is returned in the results.

 # Contribute